ixiaopan/blog/content/post/NLP-02-word-vector.md

 First, we know that a sentence is composed of words and each word consists of a set of characters.
 This means we can think about words at sentence level, character-level, or both.
-As for numbers, the straightforward way to is calculate the occurrency or frequency of each word.
-The most common methods based on this idea includes one-hot representation, bag-of-word and TF-IDF.
+As for numbers, the straightforward way to is calculate the presence or frequency of each word.
+The most common methods based on this idea includes one-hot encoding, bag-of-word and TF-IDF.

 ### One-hot

-One-hot representation indicates whether the word/character is presented in a sentence/word.
+One-hot representation indicates whether the word/character is present in a sentence/word.
 If true, we assign the value of 1 to that word, otherwise 0.

 #### character-level

 Figure 1 shows a simple word representation at character level.
 The whole vocabulary are the 26 English letters.
 For each word, for example, the word `impossible`, each row represents a character in `impossible`, so there are 10 rows.
-The corresponding value of each row is a vector whose element value is either 0 or 1 since we only care about occurrence of each letter.
+The corresponding value of each row is a vector whose element value is either 0 or 1 since we only care about the occurrence of each letter.
 Thus, we will get a `10 x 26` matrix for the word `impossible`.